CaetusX/AE_Bot/README.md

 Now start your game and get to the normal state where you're free to run around.
 The menu should not be open.
 Make sure the emulator is not minimized.
 The other thing to remember is you cannot minimize the emulator.
 Why?
 When minimized, the window no longer renders, so the bot is unable to take screenshots.
 So don't minimize, just put it behind another window.
 You also cannot resize the window after starting the bot.
 There are certain calculations done at the start of the bot to account for screen size that are never done again.
 If you need to resize the window, you need to restart the bot afterwards.

 Based on the different modes you want to use, you can start the bot at the respective place.
+Idealy you should start the bot in a Commander with admin rights.
 Please read config_setup.txt for different starting point of the bot for different modes